Overview of Payroll Taxes in Switzerland

 Pension in Switzerland

 In Switzerland, individuals can access state pension benefits via the Old Age and Survivor's Insurance (OASI/AHV) system.
-Eligibility begins at age 64 for women and age 65 for men.
+Eligibility begins at age 65 for men and varies for women based on birth year: age 64 for women born up to 1960, with gradual increases to age 65 for those born from 1964 onwards.
 Both employers and employees contribute equally, each at a rate of 5.3%, to the Old Age, Survivors', and Disability Insurance fund.
+For 2025, the maximum contribution to the 3rd pillar is CHF 7,258 for people with a second pillar and CHF 36,288 for people without a second pillar.

 Managing Common Payroll Challenges in Switzerland